b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Here, instead of `getLStatisticsUnderH0` we named the function `getXStatisticsUnderH0`, where `X` is any statistic we can come up with.
 The function that calculates our statistic of interest is passed as a first argument to `getXStatisticsUnderH0` (`getXStatFn`).
-The `getXStatFn` should work just fine, if it accepts two vectors (`::Vector{<:Real}`) and returns `Float64` (the statistic) of interest.
+The `getXStatFn` should work just fine, if it accepts two vectors (`::Vector{<:Real}`) and returns the statistic of interest (as `Float64`).
 Both those assumptions are fulfilled by `getLStatistic` (defined above) and `getFStatistic` defined in
 @sec:compare_contin_data_one_way_anova.
 To use our `getXStatisticsUnderH0` we
-would type, e.g.: `getXStatisticsUnderH0(getLStatistic, 25, 3, 4)` instead of
+would type, e.g.: `getXStatisticsUnderH0(getFStatistic, 25, 3, 4)` or
-`getLStatisticsUnderH0(25, 3, 4)` that we would have used for
+`getXStatisticsUnderH0(getLStatistic, 25, 3, 4)` instead of
-`getLStatisticsUnderH0` defined above (more typing, but greater flexibility, and the result would be the same).
+`getLStatisticsUnderH0(25, 3, 4)` that we defined in our first try (so more typing, but greater flexibility, and the result would be the same).

 Now, to get a distribution of interest we use the following function